Outside (David Bowie album): Background and inspiration

-David Bowie formalised his marriage to model Iman in a June 1992 ceremony that featured numerous celebrity guests, including multi-instrumentalist Brian Eno, whom Bowie previously worked with on his late 1970s Berlin Trilogy.
+David Bowie formalised his marriage to the model Iman in a June 1992 ceremony that featured numerous celebrity guests, including the multi-instrumentalist Brian Eno, whom Bowie previously worked with on his late-1970s Berlin Trilogy.
 Primarily known for his work in the ambient genre at that time, by 1992, Eno was a highly respected producer, working with bands such as U2 on Achtung Baby (1991).
-BBC radio presenter John Peel commented: "He's one of those people ...who has drifted into a kind of elder statesman media role where people take everything he says terribly seriously."
+The BBC's radio presenter John Peel commented: "He's one of those people ...who has drifted into a kind of elder statesman media role where people take everything he says terribly seriously."
 At the wedding, Eno expressed interest in working with Bowie again after he gave him a tape that showcased the styles Bowie would explore on his then-upcoming album Black Tie White Noise (1993).
-After hearing The Buddha of Suburbia (1993), the two agreed to collaborate.
+After Eno listened to Bowie's The Buddha of Suburbia (1993), the two agreed to collaborate.

 Bowie and Eno prepared for the new project in late 1993, which included sending each other ideas.
 The former's Tin Machine bandmate Reeves Gabrels recalled that one was the equivalent of "a mathematical problem".
-According to author Paul Trynka, the ideas formed "harked back" to Bowie's musical findings during his first trip to America in early 1971.
-Looking for inspiration, the pair visited the Gugging psychiatric hospital near Vienna, Austria, in January 1994, which contained a wing whose patients were well-known for their "Outsider art".
+According to the author Paul Trynka, the ideas formed "harked back" to Bowie's musical findings during his first trip to America in early 1971.
+Looking for inspiration, the pair visited the Gugging psychiatric hospital near Vienna, Austria, in January 1994, which contained a wing whose patients were well known for their "outsider art".
 Bowie later told Interview magazine: "Some of them don't even do [their art] as an expression of themselves; they do it because their work is them."
 The experience gave the upcoming album its title.

 Bowie also found captivation with the Minotaur, a mythical figure from classical antiquity.
 He painted the figure throughout the early 1990s and, after seeing a New York Times article discussing it, incorporated it as a motif for Outside.
 By 1994, Bowie's interest in contemporary art grew to the point where he joined the editorial board of Modern Painters magazine.
 His interest in performance artists such as Rudolf Schwarzkogler, Ron Athey, Chris Burden, and Damien Hirst all influenced the new album's concept.
 Regarding the concept of death as art, Bowie told Vox magazine: